 Are all wood bats BBCOR?

-Yes.
-All single piece wood bats are considered BBCOR.
-Do note, several “composite” wood bats are made of multiple pieces and are only BBCOR if they are stamped as such.
+single piece wood bats are considered BBCOR.
+Do note, several composite wood bats are made of multiple pieces and are only BBCOR if they are stamped as such.

 BBCOR bats can be bought just about anywhere baseball bats are for sale.
-There are a lot of online vendors and the vast majority of serious sporting good stores will have a baseball sections with BBCOR bats.
+There are a lot of one vendort and the vast majority of serious sporting good stores will have a baseball sections with BBCOR bats

-Very few BBCOR bats in the last few years have been banned.
+A few BBCOR bats in the last few years have been banned.
 When the standard first came out there were a few.
-We wrote about the illegal bats list here.
+We wrote about a an article discussing illegal BBCOR bats here.

 Colleges use different types of BBCOR bats.
 However, they are almost always the name brand bats.
 Many companies have deals with serious baseball schools and pay them sponsorship dollars to use their bats.
 As a general rule, expect the most recent Easton, Rawlings, Louisville Slugger and DeMarini BBCOR bats to be used at most colleges.

 Barrel size and sweet spot size are not one and the same.
 But, they are likely correlated.
-We measured the barrel sizes of most BBCOR bats here.
+We measured the barrel sizes of most BBCOR bats.

 Batted Ball Coefficient of Restitution